sawyersec/school-extensions/README.md

 Load the Extension in Burp:

-- Open Burp Suite Professional.
+- Open Burp Suite.
-- Go to the Extender tab.
+- Go to the Extensions tab.
-- In the Extensions sub-tab, click Add.
+- In the Extensions sub-tab "Installed", click Add on the left side.
 - In the popup:
   - Extension type: Select "Python".
   - Extension file: Browse to your answer_highlighter.py file (for example: extensions/answer_highlighter.py).